Sayabec: Government

+Infrastructure

-Sayabec is located on the main transportation axis of the Gaspe Peninsula: Quebec Route 132.
+Sayabec is located on the main transportation axis of the Gaspé Peninsula: Quebec Route 132.
 It is also located on the Canadian National Railway.
 Via Rail operates two passenger trains on this railway: Le Chaleur and L'Océan.
 They stop at Sayabec at a railway stop on demand.
 Intercity buses of Orléans Express serve Sayabec, using the Route 132 in direction of Rimouski and Matapédia, Quebec.
 The closest regional airport is located in Mont-Joli at 43 km to the northwest of Sayabec.

 Sayabec was the first village of the province of Quebec to adopt macadam roads as soon as 1910, before the arrival of asphalt on the market.